eberban/eberban/books/refgram/src/from_scratch/core_to_complete/lists.md

 ```
 </spoiler>

-Most of the time we'll deal with list of things of the same type and satisfying
+Most of the time we'll deal with lists of things of the same type and satisfying
 a common property.

 <spoiler>